 By Liz Brazile

-There is a pervasive, reoccurring sentiment that interracial relationships—both romantic and friendly—are the solution to America’s race problem.
+There is a pervasive misconception that interracial relationships—both romantic and friendly—are the solution to America’s race problem.
 This narrative is frequently presented in the media and in literature, to the point where many of us cling to it for dear life whenever uncomfortable dialogues about racism arise.
 While this philosophy looks great on paper and onscreen upon first glance, many folks’ real-world experiences would contradict this notion.
 Yes, establishing relationships with people of different backgrounds is a wonderful start to gaining new understanding and perspective.
 However, it takes a conscious, deliberate effort to learn about each other’s experiences if a sincere bond is to develop.

 We all know—or at least ought to know—the narrative of the token person of color.
 I know this story quite well, considering I spent years of my life existing in this role.
 Here we have the person of color—a black one for the sake of this example—who is embedded in a white social circle.
 Their presence is regarded as a signifier of both the circle’s progressiveness and the token’s superb assimilation skills.